 There is no charge for the application or certificate.
 You should allow at least 20 working days for your ATAS application to be processed and certificate emailed to you, however please start this process as early as possible as at peak times this can take longer.

 Once you have received ATAS clearance, the Foreign & Commonwealth Office will send us a copy of your ATAS clearance certificate for your applicant file.

 UK Immigration regulations require us to identify academic progression which means that, when considering an application from someone who requires a visa to study in the UK, we need to check whether they have previously studied at the same level in the UK.

-If you have previously studied in the UK under a Tier 4 student visa, it is important that you inform the International Office (if you are an undergraduate applicant) or your academic department (if you are a postgraduate applicant).
-This is especially important if you are not currently studying at a UK institution and therefore your department may not know that you have studied in the UK previously.
+If you have previously studied in the UK under a Student Visa, it is important that you inform us as part of your application to study at Durham.
+This is especially important if you are not currently studying at a UK institution and therefore it may not be obvious that you have studied in the UK previously.